 About the Author

-Nancy Mitford, daughter of Lord and Lady Redesdale and the eldest of the six legendary Mitford sisters, was born in 1904 and educated at home on the family estate in Oxfordshire.
-She made her debut in London and soon became one of the bright young things of the 1920s, a close friend of Henry Green, Evelyn Waugh, John Betjeman, and their circle.
-A beauty and a wit, she began writing for magazines and writing novels while she was still in her twenties.
-In all, she wrote eight novels as well as biographies of Madame de Pompadour, Voltaire, Louis XIV, and Frederick the Great.
-She died in 1973.
-More information can be found at www.nancymitford.com.
+NANCY MITFORD (1904–1973) was the eldest daughter of Lord Redesdale.
+She grew up with her five sisters and one brother on the family estate.
+A beauty and a wit, she became one of the “bright young things” of the 1920s, and a close friend of Henry Green, Evelyn Waugh, John Betjeman, and their circle.
+She began writing novels while in her twenties.
+In all, she wrote eight novels and four biographies (of Madame de Pompadour, Louis XIV, Voltaire, and Frederick the Great).